Trident united way covid-19 updates

 Ensuring that our state-wide 211 has up-to-date information available about COVID-19 resources.
 Connect with agents by dialing 211 from any phone.
 This service is available 24/7, FREE of charge and available in multiple languages.

-For more information on the strategy, plans & guidelines and partners visit oneregionreignite.com.
+For more information on the strategy, plans & guidelines and partners, or to take the pledge visit oneregionstrategy.com/ready.

 If you are experiencing a medical emergency, call 911 immediately.
 If you have fever, cough or shortness of breath, call your doctor or healthcare provider to discuss your concerns or get medical care/direction.